JFQI2023/JFQI2023.github.io/_pages/Program.md

 nav_order: 5
 ---

-The table below is not the final version but a tentantive of program.
+The table below is a tentative version of the program.
 Soon all the talk titles and abstracts will also be available here.

 | Time  |Wednesday  |Thursday|Friday  |